 Over the last two decades or so, the security industry in Australia has seen rapid growth.
-In fact did you know that there are now more personnel employed within the security industry than there are police?
-In fact according to the Australian Bureau of Statistics (ABS) in 2015 there were over 52,500 people working within the security sector, compared to just under 45,000 police.
+In fact, did you know that there are now more personnel employed within the security industry than there are the police?
+In fact, according to the Australian Bureau of Statistics (ABS) in 2015, there were over 52,500 people working within the security sector, compared to just under 45,000 police.

 So what caused the massive increase?

 In addition, and because of the rise of the World Wide Web, another threat was coming to the fore…cybercrime.
 Although Cybercrime is nothing new (the first computer fraud and abuse act was passed by US Congress in 1986) it has slowly been gathering momentum and by 2001, the very first Distributed Denial of Service (DDOS) attacks had been reported.
 This culminated in 2016 when hundreds of thousands of people and businesses (including banks, airlines, health services, and government agencies) throughout the world were left without internet access for hours.
-Nowadays of course, it’s big business for criminals with bank account fraud (phising) costing individuals and businesses millions of dollars per year.
-As a result many companies are outsourcing their cyber security training needs to the private security industry.
+Nowadays, of course, it’s big business for criminals with bank account fraud (phishing) costing individuals and businesses millions of dollars per year.
+As a result, many companies are outsourcing their cybersecurity training needs to the private security industry.

 Security Guards – The Changing Role